Paediatric Allergy: NMUH

 Inclusions

-• children under two years of age with moderate or severe eczema (if not responding to matched potency topical steroids initiated in primary care as per NICE guidelines)
+• children <2 years of age with moderate/severe eczema if not responding to matched potency topical steroids initiated within primary care settings per NICE guidance – see eczema treatment algorithm below.

-• chronic / recurrent urticaria +/- angioedema (lasting more than 6 weeks and without clear trigger).
+• chronic or recurrent urtucaria +/- angioedema lasting ≥6x weeks without a clear trigger.

-Prior to referral, all suspected cow's milk protein-allergy patients should be started on a cow's milk exclusion diet or prescribed appropriate extensively hydrolysed or amino acid formula according to iMAP guideline for primary care.
+Please note: Prior to referral, all suspected cow's milk protein-allergy patients should be started on a cow milk exclusion diet or prescribed an appropriate extensively hydrolysed or amino-acid formula according to the iMAP guidance for primary care.
+See Resources below: The Milk Allergy in Primary Care (MAP) Guideline 2019

 Exclusions

-• children with acute urticaria (lasting less than 6 weeks) without a clear trigger, please recommend a diary and PRN cetirizine
+• children with acute urticaria lasting <6 weeks without a clear trigger should be provided with a food diary and PRN Cetirizine.

 How to Refer